matismyname/Research/README.md

 # Research
-All types of original research is here
+All types of my original research is found here